AnapatD/lightning_dl/README.md

 All you have to do is put your video links in a text file and run this program, and lighting_dl will download your videoes all at once.

 ## **Preparation:**
+In command promt/Terminal, direct in to the folder of your choice, clone the repository, then unzip it and run commands as follow;
 ### Windows:
 ```console
 $ pip install -r requirements.txt